eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

 };
 ```

-Using the characteristics discussed above surrounding the yielded package grouping sizes, we first determine what the _weight per group_ will have to be.
+Using the characteristics discussed above regarding the yielded package grouping sizes, we first determine what the _weight per group_ needs to be.
-From here we iterate through possible groupings, checking that the remaining available packages can be evenly distributed into the other groups.
+From here, we iterate through possible groupings, checking whether the remaining available packages can be evenly distributed into the other groups.
-So as to not have to needlessly perform this check, we only do so if the groupings _quantum entanglement_ is less than the one we have already recorded.
+To avoid needless checks, we only perform this validation if the grouping’s _quantum entanglement_ is less than the one we have already recorded.
-Once we have found a minimum _quantum entanglement_ and the yielded group size increases, we can decern that this is the smallest possible value.
+Once we find a minimum _quantum entanglement_ and the yielded group size increases, we can determine that this is the smallest possible value.

-Finally, we can put all these building blocks together and return the desired answer we are looking for 🌟.
+Finally, we put all these building blocks together to return the desired answer we are looking for 🌟.

 ```typescript
 const part1 = (input: string): number =>